Instantons on the Blown-up Surface and the Affine Vertex Algebra: The Chow correspondences on Grassmannians of complexes

 \begin{theorem} Let $\mc{E}$ be a $G$-smooth complex on a smooth variety $X$.
 If $r=\mathrm{rank}(\mathcal{E})>0$, we define the grading shift for all integers $m$:

 Then we have an isomorphism of bigraded $\mathrm{Cl}(r)$-representations

 where the grading by the rank of quotients on the Grassmannians is compatible with the length grading on $\mathrm{F}(r)$, and the Chow group grading is compatible with the weight grading on $\mathrm{F}(r)$.
-A similar argument also holds for the Hodge cohomology theory, if we replace the cohomological grading with the bi-grading. \end{theorem} In \cref{sec:geom}, we will give the geometric correspondences.
+A similar argument holds for Hodge cohomology if we replace the cohomological grading with the bigrading. \end{theorem} In \cref{sec:geom}, we will give the geometric correspondences.
 Given a class $\alpha\in \mathrm{CH}^*(X)$, let $\int_X \alpha\in \mb{Z}$ be the push-forward of $\alpha$ to a closed point.